OmicsDI/edu-dev/content/post/searching-in-omicsdi.md

 ## Query Syntax

 When the user types any text in ``OmicsDI Search Box``, the input is translated into an [Apache Lucene query](http://lucene.apache.org/) that is then executed to get the search results.
 The actual query executed is generated following the typical Apache Lucene query syntax in order to provide a generic approach avoiding complex query rearrangements.

 Multiple search terms separated by white spaces are combined by default in ``AND`` logic.
 Therefore an input text containing for example
 ``glutathione transferase`` is treated as ``glutathione AND transferase`` and only entries having both terms will be found.
 The default order of results is based on their relevance, i.e. the proximity of the terms in the entries.

-In the Table 1 below an overview of some useful query syntax elements is presented.
+Table 1: Overview of some useful query syntax elements is presented.

 |    **Element**    |      **Meaning**      |      **Usage**        |                 **Example**                |                             **Notes**                          |